ForgeRock/BehavioSec/README.md

  type is detected (e.g., Desktop, Android, or iOS device), this flag is set to true.
 This information is received from the deviceChanged flag in the JSON.  **Allow Device Change** enabled evaluates to a true outcome even if a device change is detected.
 Default is **true**.
+* **IP Changed** indicates if the IP has changed since previous sessions and will also provide a severity value depending on usage frequency.
+This information is received from the ipChanged flag in the JSON.  **Allow IP Change** enabled evaluates to a true outcome even if a device change is detected.
+Default is **true**.
+* **Copy-Paste** indicates that the user copied or pasted into username or password field during the active session.
+This information is received from the diDesc flag in the JSON.  **Allow Copy-Paste Change** enabled evaluates to a true outcome even if a device change is detected.
+Default is **true**.

 For full list of available flags please see the BehavioSec documentation for [Risk Flags](https://developer.behaviosec.com/dw/risk_flags).

+# Whats new in version 2
+Version 2 brings multiple improvements based on customer feedback.
+We add support for BehavioSense 5.2 and a multitenant environment.

+Additionally, configuration for new Risk flags: "Copy-Paste" and "IP Change".
+See the extended information above.

 ![ScreenShot](images/behaviosec-boolean-evaluator.png)